moliver28/research-handbook/content/handbook/people-group/general-onboarding/tanewki-tips.md

 1. [OneTab](https://www.one-tab.com/) - Tab organizer for Chrome, Firefox, Edge, or Safari
 1. [Early Career Discussion Group Slack Channel](https://gitlab.slack.com/archives/C0340TYR7AA) This group is for anyone, but specifically for helping those who are transitioning to a new or first career!
 Everyone is welcome, and all your questions that you may not know where to ask are welcome here.
 1. [Brag Docs](https://jvns.ca/blog/brag-documents/) are a way of tracking the work you've done.
 It can be a very helpful document when talking with managers, leadership, or when seeking promotions.
 Here's a [recording](https://youtu.be/oVd3jN76b5c) of an event hosted by the Early Career Team Member Discussion Group to talk about some advice for keeping a brag doc and more.
-1. To manage timezone pains:
+1. To manage timezone across timezones:

     - [Clocker App](https://apps.apple.com/us/app/clocker/id1056643111?mt=12)